-From left to right are the UK and US covers for the book.
+From left to right are the UK, US HB and US PB covers for the book.

 Ash boards a Greyhound bus to the place where step-brother Bly was last seen: Snowflake, Arizona.
 Arriving six thousand feet high in the wide red desert, Ash finds Bly living with Mona, her dog, a goat and an isolated community who call themselves the Canaries.

 They’ve been abandoned by society through a sickness no-one understands.
 When Ash falls ill too, the doctor’s response is, ‘it’s all in your head’.
 But Ash uncovers something much bigger: the sickness of the world.

 Spanning seven years of triumphs and tragedies, illness and health – Snowflake, AZ is about the resilience of love and our planet in crisis.